tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

 elements while following the dependency chain.
 Use ``make test`` to run them.

- - :package-name:`tezos-client`
+ - :src:`tests_python/tests`:
-   (in directory :src:`src/bin_client/test/`):
-   end-to-end tests as shell scripts that launch a local sandboxed node and performs various tasks using the client
+   end-to-end tests as python scripts that launch a local sandboxed node and performs various tasks using the client
  - :package-name:`tezos-p2p`
    (in directory :src:`src/lib_p2p/test/`):